resema/fork-my-brain/techstack/flutter/widget.md

 #flutter

+In Flutter everything is a widget.
+It is arranged in a [[widget tree]].
+This is connected to the [[element tree]].

-everything goes with a class belongs to the class.
+Everything goes with a class belongs to the class.
 - no static functions

 There are two kinds of widgets, like [[stateless widget]] and [[stateful widget]].